wifinigel/wiperf/docs/README_Config.ini.md

 ### ping_data_file

-(Advanced setting, do not change) This the file name for modes where data files are dumped locally and also provides the data source for ping tests in Splunk
+(Advanced setting, do not change) This the file name for modes where data files are dumped locally and also provides the data source for ping tests in the reporting server (e.g. Splunk.InfuxDB)

 Default setting:
 ```
-ping_data_file: wiperf-ping-splunk
+ping_data_file: wiperf-ping
 ```
 [top](#parameter-reference-guide)